Everything You Need to Know About the Ashok Stambh

 India adopted the Ashoka Stambh as a symbol of its declaration of the country’s republic on 26 January 1950, the first Indian Republic Day.
 The national emblem depicts the original Ashoka Stambh at Sarnath, minus the inverted lotus.

 This is everything you need to know about the Ashoka Stambh, the national emblem of India.
 Planning to pay a visit to this wonderful country?
-You must visit the Sarnath Pillar in Uttar Pradesh at some point during your stay!
-Book your flights to India now, only with Indian Eagle!
+You must visit the Sarnath Pillar in Uttar Pradesh at some point during your stay.
+Book your flights to India with Indian Eagle now, so that you can enjoy a memorable and budget-friendly trip.

 Subscribe to our magazine